 - 1. Develop the part drawing of Knuckle joint assembly - 2.
 Develop the part drawing of Plumber block assembly - 3.
 Develop the part drawing of Crank hook assembly - 4.
 Develop the part drawing of connecting rod in the orthographic representation. - 5.
-Develop the part drawing of four jaw chuck in the orthographic representation. - 6.
-Develop the part drawing of revolving center - 7.
-Development of the part drawing of foot step bearing
+Develop the part drawing of revolving center - 6.
+Development of the part drawing of footstep bearing